Training to be a Rottnest Voluntary Guide

 2021 Training Course Costs

-The cost of the 2021 Training Course has not yet been determined.
+The cost of the 2021 Training Course is $425.
 The course fee normally represents approximately 70-80% of the RVGA's costs per person.
 The balance of the costs is met by the RVGA.
 Payment of the course fee will be required in full, prior to the first training session in February.